MrKali7/Organic-Safelink/README.md

     <!-- You can create an infinite number of safe links; just keep adding them according to your needs. -->
    ```

-Step 3.
-In the post which you will redirect after clicking on one of the safe links, add the following code:
+3. In the post which you will redirect after clicking on one of the safe links, add the following code:

     (i) Add this to the top of your post, so users can easily see the countdown timer when the safelink redirects to any of the random post URLs you've specified in the config.